 While a robust Quality Management System (QMS) internal audit system is a bit of a given in a good quality program, there are some strategies that, if employed, will provide a number of intangible benefits during any quality systems audit.

-The key with audits is to find your own dirty laundry; you don’t want your customer/registrar to find things that you should have discovered during internal audits.
 The other “soft” benefit of audits is that every single one is an opportunity to properly condition the workforce.
 It is easy for the management representative or department supervisor to have all the right answers, so encouraging auditors & customers to interact with the employees actually doing the job will demonstrate the strength and competency of the workforce, and the quality management system.
 The internal audit program should be used to help condition employees to be comfortable in this situation.

 Contact me to start our Guerrilla Training before your next audit.